-The master's degree program in education is accredited by the National Council for Accreditation of Teacher Education.
+The master's degree program in education is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 This program encourages students to view themselves as researchers of teaching and learning and as professionals whose continued growth can best be met through inquiry, reflection, and sustained dialogues with peers.
 It affords practitioners the opportunity to share effective classroom practices while reading, interpreting, and analyzing current research and professional literature.
 Students must choose and complete course requirements within a specified concentration area.